ONSdigital/sml-python-small/README.md

 git stash apply
 ```
  - If any changes are made by the auto-formatting tool, then these will automatically be committed, but it is not possible to automatically push these changes.
 You can check by running __git log__.
 If the most recent commit is titled 'run_py_tools auto-formatting', then you will need to run __git push__ again (or __git push --no-verify__ if you don't want to run the test suite again).
+ - If you would like these commits to be pushed automatically, then you can uncomment the __git push --no-verify__ line in the code.
+This is optional, since pushing during the pre-push hook will cause git to throw an error, however the functionality is correct.